OrdnanceSurvey/openspace-ios-sdk/README.md

 **NOTE:**

 * The `OSGeocoder` class requires an offline database - See [about offline databases](#offline-databases)
+* There are currently no reverse geocoding facilities

+**DEMO**

 * See the [OS LocateMe](https://github.com/OrdnanceSurvey/ios-sdk-demo-locate-me) demo project for working example
-* There are currently no reverse geocoding facilities

 #### Geometry

-Conversion between `CLLocationCoordinate2D` and `OSGridPoint` is handled internally — applications should not perform unnecessary conversions.
+Conversion between `CLLocationCoordinate2D` and `OSGridPoint` are handled internally — applications should not perform unnecessary conversions.
 Coordinates should be stored in their source coordinate system in order to benefit from future accuracy improvements within the SDK.

 `OSGridPoint` - represents OSGB36 British National Grid easting/northing